tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 `FW_RAM` anymore.
 We can read UDS only once per power cycle so UDS should now not be available even to firmware.

-Then we continue with the CDI computation by updating with an optional USS digest and finalizing the hash, storing the resulting digest in `CDI`.
+Then we continue with the CDI computation by updating with the domain, measured_id, and optional USS digest.
+Then finalizing the hash, storing the resulting digest in `CDI`.

 ### System calls